 It was 2010 when I moved to NYC

 where I worked in business development for a consulting firm.
 Here I learned invaluable information about management structure, sales strategy, and streamlining while working many late nights.

 I was offered a position at an marketing + advertising agency - I had never directly worked in such a role but the CEO saw I was hungry and confident, yet humble and ready to learn.
 I became a advertising and marketing sponge - I religiously read AdWeek and AdAge, I studied new digital marketing research and trends to put into play and most importantly, I was able to experience the creative and intuitive process that goes into creating a brand or rebranding.
 That intuition that only comes from experience.
 I also saw the correlation between my Anthropology studies and marketing - the research, data, target demographics, trying to get into the mind and culture of a group of people…I finally found my place.

 Thankful for the experience but not satisfied to plod slowly along, dragging myself up a ladder within an agency, I resigned and started my own thing, but not sure what to call it, I remembered I owned projectno9.com.
 Project No.9 was perfect - I was always working on a another business, another project.

-My biggest client came in the form of a soon to be launched liquor brand called KAS Spirits.
-They needed and all-encompassing Marketing Director to help launch including marketing strategy, branding/rebranding, PR, social media, marketing materials, and business development.
+My biggest client came in the form of a soon-to-be-launched liquor brand called KAS Spirits.
+They needed an all-encompassing Marketing Director to help launch including marketing strategy, branding/rebranding, PR, social media, marketing materials, and business development.
 Within the first year, we were named one of the Top 100 Spirits by Wine Enthusiast Magazine, also appearing in the New York Times and Eater.